 For NURBS users, you can use boolean operation to boolean out a hole then place a slightly smaller version of the body frame inside.

-For both method makes sure the gap isn’t too wide.
+For both methods, makes sure the gap isn’t too wide.

 Repeat the same thing for number 2.

-Number 3 & 5 are simply a single boolean operation.
+Number 3 & 5 are simply single Boolean operations.

-Number 4 is just a simple piece of rectangular geometry place inside to simulate interface board.
+Number 4 was just a simple piece of rectangular geometry placed inside.

 Now unwrap the UVs of your model so that you can texture them properly.

-Due to the fact that this tutorial is software & technique [polygon/NURBS] independent, I will not dwell into texture mapping.
+Due to the fact that this tutorial was software & technique [polygon/NURBS] agnostic, I will not dwell into texture mapping.

-Suffices to say, once you’ve textured it, you’ll have immortalized the iPod of your very own creation.
+Suffices to say, once you’ve textured it, you’ll have immortalized your very own iPod.

 Have Fun playing with it !